phluid61/internet-drafts/file-scheme/draft.md

 # System-specific Operations

-This section provides examples of some system-specific thingies.

-This section is not normative.  \[FIXME: it's also incomplete\]
+This appendix is not normative; it highlights some observed behaviours and provides system-specific guidance for interacting with file URIs and paths.

 ## POSIX Systems  {#sys-unix}

-* No special considerations (file URIs are based on UNIX paths)
+There is little to say about POSIX file systems; the file URI structure already closely resembles POSIX file paths.

 ## DOS- and Windows-Like Systems  {#sys-dos}

-When mapping a DOS- or Windows-like file path to a URI, use the drive letter (e.g. "c:") as the first path segment.
+When mapping a DOS- or Windows-like file path to a file URI, implementations typically map the drive letter (e.g. "c:") into the first path segment.

-Some implementations leave the leading slash off before the drive letter.
-See {{ext-drives}})

-Some implementations replace ":" with "|", while others leave it off completely.
-See {{ext-pipe}}
+See {{ext-drives}} for explicit (but non-normative and strictly optional) rules for interacting with DOS- or Windows-like file paths and URIs.

 ## Mac OS X Systems  {#sys-osx}

-* HFS+ uses non-standard UTF-8 {{STD63}} form (like NFD)

-   * take care transforming <-> NFC {{UTR15}}
+The HFS+ file system uses a non-standard normalization form, similar to Normalization Form D.  Take care when transforming HFS+ file paths to and from URIs using Normalization Form C {{encoding}}.

 ## OpenVMS Files-11 Systems  {#sys-vms}

-When mapping a VMS file path to a file URI, use the device name as the first path segment.
-Note that the dollars sign "$" is a reserved character ({{RFC3986}}, Section 2.2), so should be percent-encoded.
+When mapping a VMS file path to a file URI, map the device name into the first path segment.
+Note that the dollars sign "$" is a reserved character per the definition in {{RFC3986}}, Section 2.2, so should be percent-encoded if present in the device name.

 If the VMS file path includes a node reference, use that as the authority.
 Where the original node reference includes a username and